-A friend recently sent me a link to an Irish Times article from April 2006 on my book Long Bullets (Cork, 2005), which is a social history of the rare and unusual sport of Irish road bowling.
-I remember the Irish Times piece from the time, but wasn’t aware it was online.
+A friend recently forwarded a link to an Irish Times article from April 2006 on my book Long Bullets (Cork, 2005), which is a social history of the unusual sport of Irish road bowling.
+I remember the Irish Times piece from the time (naturally), but wasn’t aware it was online.

 Anyway, here it is: https://www.irishtimes.com/news/bowling-on-the-byways-1.1035977

-[Okay, a policy change at Chez Lane.
-Up to now, this website was for history posts only, meaning that in reality it became tumbleweed territory as I was posting very little.
-From now on, it is for whatever I want to post.
+[A policy change at Chez Lane.
+Up to now, this website was for history posts only.
+Henceforth, it is for whatever I want to post, though I suspect it will mostly history-related.
 This is my first non-history post. – Fintan Lane ]

 During the past two summers, Gaza Kids to Ireland – a project initiated by Gaza Action Ireland – has brought a team of young kids from the besieged, war-torn Palestinian enclave of Gaza to visit Ireland for a couple of weeks to travel around, enjoying the fresh air and playing an informal soccer tournament against local teen teams.